twurple/twurple/docs/migration/index.md

 Similarly to the above, the helper `ChatClient.forTwitchClient` has been removed.
 Instead, pass the auth provider to the constructor directly.

+As you may also have noticed, the `authProvider` isn't a separate parameter anymore, but was integrated into the options object.

 ```ts diff -1-2 +3
 const api = new ApiClient({ authProvider });
 const chat = ChatClient.forTwitchClient(api);